 • Household electrical demand: Your monthly energy needs impact your solar array size.
 Homes with mostly gas appliances will use less electricity than those with mostly electric appliances.

-• Purchasing options: Paying for your system up-front is the most cost-effective solar financing option because you receive access to tax incentives and avoid additional interest accrual on a loan.
+• Purchasing options: Paying for your system up-front is the most cost-effective way to finance a solar project because you receive access to tax incentives and avoid additional interest accrual on a loan.
 Solar loans also qualify you for tax incentives.
 Solar leases and power purchase agreements (PPAs) offer little to no up-front cost.
 However, they disqualify you from solar incentives.

 • Solar panel installation cost: The installation price varies by location and solar provider.
 Cost also depends on your chosen solar panel brand, type, and system upgrades.
 In most cases, you must decide between monocrystalline and polycrystalline panels.
 Mono panels cost more than poly options.